TL;DR Answer Box

 - Track a 30-day baseline; tag each expense as essential, joyful, or excessive.

-- Pay off high-interest debt (avalanche/snowball).
+- Pay off high-interest debt first (avalanche or snowball).

 - Review quarterly: net worth, stress score, and top goals.